-1) The Post-Award Grant Specialist is responsible for identifying and re-mediating deviations from established account management expectations.
+1) Identify and re-mediate deviations from established account management expectations.

-2) The individual in this position is responsible for assisting with the oversight of day-to-day sponsored program activities for an assigned portfolio of faculty researchers that will primarily involve financial management of a faculty memberâ™s sponsored research funding.Â
+2) Assist with the oversight of day-to-day sponsored program activities for an assigned portfolio of faculty researchers that will primarily involve financial management of a faculty memberâ™s sponsored research funding.Â

 3) Work directly with PIs or their delegates to facilitate management of grant activities.Â

-4) Management includes expenditure and budget reviews, audit of invoices and billings, monitoring accounts and preparing financial reports and projections for grants and other sponsored agreements.Â
+4) Expenditure and budget reviews, audit of invoices and billings, monitoring accounts and preparing financial reports and projections for grants and other sponsored agreements.Â

 5) Notify PIs of availability of funds while assisting and advising faculty in financial and project activities by implementing fiscal reporting process.Â